Koshux/pms-prisma-db/README.md

 Parking Management System which is configurable for any office which has parking to offer their employees.
 This could also extend to other parking spaces offered in public/private properties.

 How to make this work:

-NOTE: The phases `deploy` and `generate` have already been completed but are included in the docs purely for additional guidance.
+NOTE: The phases `prisma deploy` and `prisma generate` have already been completed but are included in the docs purely for additional guidance.

 # Install Prisma
 npm install -g prisma